MaRrDG/express-boilerplate/README.md

 ## Environment Variables

 - `.env.development.local` - for the development environment.
-- `.env` - for the production environment.
+- `.env.production.local` - for the production environment.

 ## Getting Started